Professor Philip Sabin

 Expertise and Public Engagement

-I supervise PhDs in the following general areas:
+I am happy to supervise PhDs in the following general areas:

 - Air power history and theory